The main relationships between the files are shown in the picture below.

 Today I will briefly cover what I have learned from using a Virtual Machine (VM) to run WordPress.

 For this project I used the pre-packaged Virtual Machine image for the VMware Workstation player that is provided by bitnami.
+(More information can be found from the links at the bottom of this post!)

-It was good for learning more about the setup itself as well as the integration.
+The setup seems to be pretty well done.
+It was good for learning more about the setup itself as well as the integration. (eg. apache webserver configuration and wordpress configuration for connecting to database.)

 The home PC (host OS) is running MS Windows, while the quest OS is running debian linux.